shyamz-22/newrelic-deployment-resource/README.md

 ![Docker](https://dockeri.co/image/shyamz22/newrelic-resource)
-# Newrelic Resource for Concourse
+# New Relic Resource for Concourse
-An output only opinionated concourse resource for adding deployment markers in newrelic
+An output only opinionated concourse resource for adding deployment markers in New Relic

-## Newrelic Deployment markers
+## New Relic Deployment markers

 Details of Deployment markers can be found [here](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/record-deployments)